Google Cloud Platform

 Cyscale enables you to keep track and secure your Google Cloud infrastructure natively.
-You connect your GCP project(s) by creating an IAM service account that Cyscale impersonates to read your GCP resources.
+You connect your Google Cloud project(s) by creating an IAM service account that Cyscale impersonates to read your Google Cloud resources.

-Once you are ready to connect your GCP project and have the required permissions, press the Create button from the top-right corner, select Add Connector, and choose GCP.
+Once you are ready to connect your Google Cloud project and have the required permissions, press the Create button from the top-right corner, select Add Connector, and choose Google Cloud.
 You will be greeted with a simple multi-step process.

 Step 1

-In the first step, you provide a name for your GCP project to be used throughout Cyscale.
+In the first step, you provide a name for your Google Cloud project to be used throughout Cyscale.
 This is a plain-text identifier that helps you better manage your resources.

 You also provide the project ID.
 You get this information from your Google Cloud Console (Cyscale will show you precisely how).